AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/import-skills-external-sources.md

 You cannot edit the name of the skill, description and add levels to external skills.
 You can, however, add domain, badges, and edit credits.

-#### Reporting changes
+#### Reporting

-We've added a new column **Source** with values- Internal, LinkedIn Learning, Go1, which indicates the source of skill import.
+The column **Source** with values- Internal, LinkedIn Learning, Go1, which indicates the source of skill import.

 The recently added skills will be at top.

-Om the Course setting page, we've added a new column **Assigned by** containing values, Internal, and Content Provider.
+Om the Course setting page, the column **Assigned by** containing values, Internal, and Content Provider.

 ## Integration Admin workflow